fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Although this shouldn't be necessary for most email clients, you can attach your public key to a message and if you use *.key* as extension, the mime type will correctly be *application/pgp-keys*.

 All key handling is delegated to the OpenKey chain app for security reasons.
-This also means that FairEmail does not store PGP keys.
+This also means that FullEmail does not store PGP keys.

 Inline encrypted PGP in received messages is supported, but inline PGP signatures and inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.